SharePoint/sp-dev-docs/docs/general-development/how-to-use-the-content-enrichment-web-service-callout-for-sharepoint-server.md

-- Search in SharePoint 2013
+- Search in SharePoint

 - Visual Studio 2010 or similar .NET Framework-compatible development tool

-- Administrator privileges on your SharePoint Server 2013 installation
+- Administrator privileges on your SharePoint installation

 - A server on which you can host the service with IIS